mcogswell/mcogswell.github.com/why_cat/index.md

 ConvNets work by transforming an input (the cat image) in multiple steps or layers.
-The first layer, the input, corresponds to image pixels and the last layer, the output, has one number for each object class the image might contain (here, the 1000 [classes from the ILSVRC 2012 challenge](http://image-net.org/challenges/LSVRC/2014/browse-synsets)).
+The first layer, the input, corresponds to image pixels and the last layer, the output, has one number for each object class the image might contain (the 1000 [classes from the ILSVRC 2012 challenge](http://image-net.org/challenges/LSVRC/2014/browse-synsets)).
 Each layer looks for patterns in its input, transforming them into new outputs where higher layers look for more complex patterns until the final layer produces outputs that correspond to whatever you're interested in (i.e., it labels the image a cat).

-A useful way to think of a neural network in terms of the nodes -- called units or neurons -- which look for or trying to detect patterns.
+A useful way to think of a neural network is in terms of the nodes -- called units or neurons -- which _look for or try to detect patterns_.
 Below is a network with 4 layers, each containing some nodes (though the input nodes aren't shown).
 On the left is the input with 5 nodes and on the right is the output with 1 node.
 The first hidden (middle) layer contains 3 nodes and the 2nd has 4.